 - 1/4 cup grated parmesan cheese

 - 3/4 cup olive oil

-- First, you need to wear protective gloves when harvesting nettles.
-Not canvas or cotton--something non-absorbant such as vinyl or cowhide.
+- First, you need to wear when harvesting nettles.
+Not canvas or cotton--something non-absorbent such as vinyl or cowhide.
 Snip just the top part (or first three levels) of leaves and place in a clean bucket.
 Keep clipping until your bucket is full.
-Bring your harvest into the kitchen.
+Bring your harvest into the kitchen. protective gloves

 - Next, bring a large pot of water to boil.